elastic/apm-agent-nodejs/README.md

 - **Default:** `Infinity`
 - **Env:** `OPBEAT_STACK_TRACE_LIMIT`

-Setting it to `0` will disable stack trace collection.
+Setting it to `0` will disable stacktrace collection.
 Any finite integer value will be used as the maximum number of frames to collect.
 Setting it to `Infinity` means that all frames will be collected.